-Professor Kramer received her Ph.D. in Medieval Studies from Cornell University and has also studied at the University of Munich in her native Germany, the University of East Anglia (Norwich, UK), and Oregon State University (B.A. and M.A.
+Professor Kramer received her Ph.D. in Medieval Studies from Cornell University and has also studied at the University of Munich in Germany, the University of East Anglia (Norwich, UK), and Oregon State University (B.A. and M.A.
 English).

 Besides rummaging through dead languages, she enjoys collecting sands and eating German (especially Swabian) foods.

 Susan Kircher Faculty Fellow, Department of English, 2018-19